jrpotter/blog/_posts/2024-01-28-data-engineering-landscape.md

 For the past few weeks I've been navigating the so-called "data engineering landscape."
-Most of my spare time has been spent either reading different books on data engineering as a whole, or experimenting with different tools often used in the space.
+Most of my spare time has been spent either reading different books on data engineering as a whole or experimenting with different tools often used in the space.

 ## Fundamentals of Data Engineering